LAB-Programming/Sigma-Game-Solver/README.md

 * Board class

 ####Short Term Plans:
-* Create and write class SigmaGame which will do all the σ-game related computations for the program
+* Create and write class SigmaGame which will control the GUI of the program
+* GUI

 ####Long Term Plans:
-* GUI
 * Make Board more efficient at finding when there is no solution possible for a pair of configurations